cloudmesh-book/book-latex-2018/cloud-clusters/chapters/cloud/chameleon/faq.md

 In addition, it is sometimes needed to customize an appliance image for each site, resulting in slightly different image files.

-### Can I use another operating system on bare-metal? {#can-i-useubuntudebian-oranother-operating-system-rather-than-centos-on-bare-metal}
+### Can I use another operating system on bare-metal?

 The recommended appliance for Chameleon is CentOS 7 (supported by Chameleon staff), or appliances built on top of it.\